pryv/dev-site/source/customer-resources/platform-validation.md

 ### Port is unreachable from the Internet

+If there are no errors in the logs, the machine might simply not be reachable from the Internet on port UDP/53.

 1. SSH to the Register machine
 2. Make a DNS request: `dig @localhost reg.${DOMAIN}`